GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/text_classification/vertex_script/README.md

 - Shell script `run.sh` installs the required Python libraries and runs `eval.py`

+## How to run this Eval Recipe

+1. Configure your [Google Cloud Environment](https://cloud.google.com/vertex-ai/docs/start/cloud-environment) and clone this Github repo to your environment.
+We recommend [Cloud Shell](https://shell.cloud.google.com/) or [Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction).
+1. Navigate to the Eval Recipe directory in terminal and run the shell script `run.sh`.
+1. The resulting scores will be displayed in the script output.
+1. You can use [Vertex AI Experiments](https://console.cloud.google.com/vertex-ai/experiments) to view the history of evaluations for each experiment, including the final metrics scores.

-- How to customize this Eval Recipe:
+## How to customize this Eval Recipe:
-    1. Copy all files from the recipe directory to your source control system.
 1. Edit the Python script `eval.py`:
     - set the `project` parameter of vertexai.init to your Google Cloud Project ID.
     - set the parameter `baseline_model` to the model that is currently used by your application
     - set the parameter `candidate_model` to the model that you want to compare with your current model
     - configure a unique `experiment_name` for each template for tracking purposes
 1. Replace the contents of `dataset.jsonl` with your custom data in the same format.
 1. Replace the contents of `prompt_template.txt` with your custom prompt template.
 Make sure that prompt template variables have the same names as dataset attributes.
-    1. Execute the shell script `run.sh` in a terminal window.
-    1. The resulting scores will be displayed in the script output.
-    1. You can use [Vertex AI Experiments](https://console.cloud.google.com/vertex-ai/experiments) to view the history of evaluations for each experiment, including the final metrics scores.
 1. Please refer to our [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/models/determine-eval) if you want to further customize your evaluation.
 Vertex AI Evaluation Service has a lot of features that are not included in this recipe, including LLM-based autoraters that can provide valuable metrics even without ground truth labels.